-A lottery syndicate is an agreement among a group of people to pool their resources and buy a bunch of tickets on the understanding that all prizes won will be distributed equally among all syndicate members.
-The purpose of syndicates is to make it affordable for each person to play more tickets and therefore increase their chances of winning a big payout.
+A lottery syndicate is an agreement among a group of people to pool their resources and buy a bunch of tickets to understand that all prizes won will be distributed equally among all syndicate members.
+The purpose of syndicates is to make it affordable for each person to play more tickets and increase their chances of winning a big payout.

 Best Lottery Sites for Syndicates